How could it be?

 A Conscious Life

 Even as a duckling, Larry was always a bit anti-social.
 He hated being handled and he didn’t seem to enjoy socializing with the rest of his flock.
-When he matured, he became very aggressive to the two other males and was even violent towards Margaret Thrasher, our female.
+When he matured, he became very aggressive to the two other males and was even violent towards Lady Margaret Thrasher, the female.

 We humans have the capacity to be so much smarter and more ethical than we’re currently demonstrating in our numbed-downed and dumbed-down state.